BruceResearch/mFI-PSO/README.md

 ### Step6:
-You may repeart Step 1 (2,3,4), Step 2, and Step 3 to reattack the defense trained network to see the improvement in the model robustness.
+You may repeat Step 1 (2,3,4), Step 2, and Step 3 to re-attack the defense trained network to see the improvement in the model robustness.

 ## Citations
 ```bibtex